the-m-master/Moruga/README.md

 * The algorithm should be as fast as possible.
 * The memory usage of the algorithm should be minimal.

-During the creation of the implementation, it was always assumed that the memory usage (option -6) should be less than 2 GiB with an acceptable speed (about 180 seconds or so for enwik8).
+During the creation of the implementation, it was always assumed that the memory usage (option -6) should be less than 2 GiB with an acceptable speed (about 200 seconds or so for enwik8).

-And another premise was that this data compressor is not written for a specific data format or file (such as enwik8 or 9).
+And another premise was that this data compressor is not written for a specific data format or file (like enwik8 or 9).
-The benchmarks of Moruga does not rely on external preprocessor applications or dictionaries.
+Moruga's benchmarks do not rely on external preprocessor applications or (external) dictionaries (such as DRT or enwik9-preproc).
+Personally, I think this is a form of cheating or pretending your performance is better than it is.

 It must be a data compressor suitable for any data type, be it text or binary.